rbind/apreshill/themes/hugo-academic/exampleSite/content/home/featured.md

   # Page order.
 Descending (desc) or ascending (asc) date.
   order = "desc"

+  # Show a "See all pages" link underneath the featured content?
+  link_to_archive = false

   # Filter posts by a taxonomy term.
   [content.filters]
     tag = ""
     category = ""
     publication_type = ""
+    author = ""

 [design]
   # Toggle between the various page layout types.